 How popular is the baby name Patty in the United States right now?
 How popular was it historically?
-Find out using the graph below!
-Plus, check out all the blog posts that mention the name Patty.
+Use the popularity graph and data table below to find out!
+Plus, see all the blog posts that mention the name Patty.

 On November 16, 1959, the home of Vincent and Josephine Jennings of Pittsburgh, Pennsylvania, was consumed by fire.